viniciusmatiolatramontin/codename7/README.md

 2 -> Go to the downloads section and click the download button

-3 -> Download Java 14 in your pc
+3 -> Download and install Java 14 in your pc

 4 -> Excecute the jar file and have fun :3